-Strong relationships with child carers and educators: benefits
+Strong relationships with early childhood educators: benefits

 - knowing what’s going on at the child care service

 - being able to influence programs and feel that your opinion is valued.

 Letting your child see that you trust educators is a great way of helping your child settle in to child care.
 You could keep a photo of educators on the fridge at home, as well as a photo of yourself in the care environment to help your child connect the two settings.

 Getting started on strong relationships with early childhood educators

 You can start building relationships with early childhood educators before your child starts child care and also in the early days of care.

 Here are some ideas to help you get started: